alinpreda2694/Data-Mining-Machine-Learning-Neural-Networks/README.md

 ML MA 03:
 This is mandatory assignment no. 3 containing: a simple handmade implementation of a Naive Bayes Document Classifier with data loading, feature exploration, fit method, predict method and implementation.

+ML MA 04:
+This is mandatory assignment no. 3 containing: a Logistic Regression model applied on NASA's Challenger Space Shuttle O-Rings dataset.
+The goal is to predict space shuttle component fail based on the temperature at launch.